Fauji-Frog/SkillSwap/README.md

 # SkillSwap - Simple Skill Exchange MVP

+Built with simplicity in mind: The project was originally developed under a strict code-size constraint for an academic lab.
+Instead of adding unnecessary complexity, the focus was on delivering meaningful functionality with a compact and maintainable implementation.

 A very small React + Node.js + Express + MySQL project.

 ## Features